dkackman/chia-dotnet/README.md

 ### Tests

-Various unit and integration tests in the test project.
+There are various unit and integration tests in the test project that have example usage.
 Tests attributes with `[TestCategory("Integration")]` will use the local install of chia and the mainnet configuration to resolve RPC endpoints.

 _chia is a registered trademark or trademark of Chia Network, Inc. in the United States and worldwide._